turingschool/backend-curriculum-site/module4/lessons/web_application_security.md

 Most frameworks do these things for you, as long as you don't subvert them.
 Injection problems typically come up when you're trying to solve some other problem, and you end up working around the protections in place.
 If you interpolate user input right into commands you send to your database, you're at risk.
 If you write user content directly to the page without stripping HTML tags, you're at risk.

+Click through these to read more about [Rails security](http://guides.rubyonrails.org/security.html) and [Express security](https://expressjs.com/en/advanced/best-practice-security.html).

 ## Next Steps

-Security is best left to security experts.
-But you can't be leaving holes in your application.
+Security is best left to security experts, but as a developer, you need to do your best to not leave holes in your application.
 Learn the best practices, and try to understand new security risks as they become discovered.

 If you'd like to continue learning about application security concepts, and learn about best practices for preventing them, check out the [Open Web Application Security Project](https://www.owasp.org/).
-It's just a wiki, so it can be kind of disorganized at times, but it's designed to be a place to learn only what you need to know as a developer, as opposed to learning to be a web security expert.
+It's just a wiki, so it can be a little disorganized at times, but it's designed to be a place to learn only what you need to know as a developer, as opposed to learning to be a web security expert.

+A great place to start is OWASP's [Top 10 Cheat Sheet](https://www.owasp.org/index.php/OWASP_Top_Ten_Cheat_Sheet).